glacier-modding/glaciermodding.org/docs/glacier2/modding_basics.md

 ## Background

-The Glacier 2 Engine is a custom-built, private piece of software developed by IOI for the main purpose of running Hitman games.
-What is known about the engine is a result of reverse-engineering the files provided to the community via the game itself.
+The Glacier 2 Engine is IO Interactive's proprietary custom game engine designed to run Hitman games.
+What is known about the engine is a result of reverse-engineering the files provided to the community via the games themselves

 ## Game Assets